Purpose now email book

 • Constant VIP support and proactive upgrades, before and after launch

-• Advanced analytics & reporting
+• Advanced community analytics & reporting

 • Premium Mighty Co-Host™ features--run your community in as little as a few hours a week